-Of the 12 requests closed, the records were all disclosed in three (3) files (25 percent), the information was disclosed in part in six (6) cases (50 percent), one (1) request (8 percent) was transferred to another government institution, and two (2) files (17 percent) were abandoned by the requesters.
+Of the six (6) requests closed, the records were all disclosed in two (2) files (33 percent), and the information was disclosed in part in two (2) cases (33 percent).
+One (1) request (17 percent) was transferred to another government institution, and there was no record for one (1) file (17 percent).
 Chart III provides an overview of the disposition of requests closed by CFMWS during the fiscal year.